 The community of Kashmiris in Pokhara

-There were the Nepalis who are Muslims, as the Pokhara Halal Food Land restaurant people proudly informed me.
-And then there were the migrant Kashmiris – from the Kashmir part of the Himalayas.
+There are the Nepalis who are Muslims, as the Pokhara Halal Food Land restaurant people proudly informed me.
+And then there are the migrant Kashmiris – people from the Kashmir part of the Himalayas.

 Actually, there has been a Kashmiri Muslim community in Nepal since the 15th century.
 They were valued migrants, and had been trading in woollen goods in the Himalayan region for centuries.
 Including, of course, the super-luxurious material named after their home region – cashmere.

 When we were idling in the shop one day, a community representative dropped by.
-The community was taking a collection, to be donated to the victims of the massive flooding to the south.
-The same one that marooned the English girls, Sophie and Lydia, in Chitwan National Park, where a rhino was washed away by the floodwaters.
+The community was taking a collection for the victims of the massive flooding to the south, the same flood that marooned the English girls, Sophie and Lydia, in Chitwan National Park, where a rhino was washed away by the floodwaters.
 I saw Mr. Ghulam empty his take for the day for the collection drive.